What is Input Tax Credit Under GST and Who Can Claim It

 FAQs on ITC Under GST

-1. What is the Input Tax Credit in GST, for example?
+2. What is the Input Tax Credit in GST with Example?

-2. How do you check input tax credit in the GST Portal?
+3. How to check input tax credit in the GST Portal?

 Following are the steps to check the Input Tax Credit (ITC) in GST Portal: